Background image of the page

 This article shows you step-by-step on how to free up disk space/storage usage on your Minecraft server.

 Running out of disk space is a common issue many server owners face.
-In this guide, we will be showcasing various ways to free up disk space.
+In this guide, we will be showcasing various ways to free up disk space, whether you're running Vanilla, Paper, or a modpack.

 👉

-NOTE: The primary sources of disk space usage on Minecraft servers are the world files, backups, log files and plugins/mod data, especially map rendering tools like Dynmap.
+NOTE: The primary sources of disk space usage on Minecraft servers are the world files (region data), backups, log files, and plugin/mod data, especially map rendering tools like BlueMap or Dynmap.

 How to Free Up Disk Space?